ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 {{< figure src = "R-Ladies-BASR-Meetup.png" alt = "A post in social media that shows Pao Corrales sharing her experience being a champions at the R-Ladies Buenos Aires and Santa Rosa meetup.
 The zoom meeting shows a slides with the training topics of the champions program" caption = "<strong>Pao Corrales sharing her experience being a champions at the R-Ladies Buenos Aires and Santa Rosa meetup</strong>">}}

-Carolina Pradier also organized an event online in Spanish to get together the community of users and developers of her package eph.
-In this event ["eph package - news and ideas to use it"](https://vimeo.com/899372049) Carolina updated the community about all the improvements she made to the package under the champions program and three other panelist explain how they use eph.
+Carolina Pradier also organized [an event online in Spanish](https://vimeo.com/899372049) to get together the community of users and developers of her package eph.
+In this event Carolina updated the community about all the improvements she made to the package under the champions program and three panelist explain how they use the package.

-{{< figure src = "eph.jpeg" alt = "Event flyer.
-Featuring Valentin, Vladimiro and Guido talks titles in Spanish" caption = "<strong>eph event flyer in Spanish</strong>">}}

 ### Talks